-Fire Chief John Heilmann
+Fire Chief Steve Binns

 Scott Pfeifer, Battalion Chief

 Scott Pfeifer began his career as a seasonal firefighter with CAL Fire in 2000.
-Scott was hired with the West Sacramento Fire department in 2001.
+Scott was hired with the West Sacramento Fire Department in 2001.
 He attended the Sacramento Regional Fire academy and graduated in June 2001.
 Scott promoted to Engineer in 2003 and was awarded as “Firefighter of the Year” that same year.
 In 2007 he promoted to the rank of Captain, a position he held until 2014 when he was promoted to the rank of Battalion Chief.
-He currently works in the office as an Administrative Battalion Chief.
-Scott earned a bachelor’s degree in Physical Education from the University of Nevada Reno and an associate’s degree in Fire Technology from Solano College.
+He previously worked in the office as an Administrative Battalion Chief.
+Scott earned a bachelor’s degree in Physical Education from the University of Nevada, Reno and an associate’s degree in Fire Technology from Solano College.
 He is also a state certified Chief Officer.
 He resides in Davis with his wife, Heidi, and two children, Ryan and Harper.

 Josh Calista, Battalion Chief